-- A performance review will be held on a quarterly basis with a formal performance review bi-annually in December/January and in June/July after the financial year with the understanding that review in the first and third quarter may be verbal if performance is satisfactory. - 2.
+- 1. A performance review will be held on a quarterly basis with a formal performance review bi-annually in January and in August after the financial year with the understanding that review in the first and third quarter may be verbal if performance is satisfactory - 2.
 The Municipal Manager may request input from agendas, minutes and "customers" on the Director's performance throughout the review period.
 This may be done through discussion or by asking "customers" to complete a rating form to submit to the evaluation panel for consideration.
-Customers are able to comment on the Director's performance since they have worked closely with him/her on some or all aspects of his job. - 3.
-The Director to prepare for quarterly performance evaluation by providing a brief description of achievements, including the reference to evidence, supporting documentation, (documents, reports and/or resolutions with dates of submission) in the relevant column in section 4 (KPA) score card below).
-Achievement to be reported on cumulatively). - 4.
-The Director to provide a rating for himself/herself for the final assessment against the agreed objectives in the column provided in the KPA scorecard. - 5.
-The Director and Evaluation panel to meet to conduct formal performance rating and agree final scores.
-It may be necessary to have two meetings i,e give the Director scores and allow him/her time to consider them before final agreement.
-In the event of disagreement, the evaluation panel has the final say with regard to the final score that is given. - 6.
-The evaluation panel to provide ratings of the director's performance against agreed objectives as a result of portfolio of evidence and/or comments and customer input. - 7.
-Initially the scoring should be recorded on the scorecard then transferred onto the consolidated score sheet.
+Customers are people who are able to comment on the Director's performance since they have worked closely with him on some or all aspects of his job. - 3.
+The Director to prepare for quarterly performance evaluation by providing a brief description of achievements, including the reference to evidence, supporting documentation, (documents, reports and/or resolutions with dates of submission) in the relevant column in section 4 (KPA) score card below.
+Achievement to be reported on - 4.
+The Director to provide a rating for himself for the final assessment against the agreed objectives in the column provided in the KPA scorecard. - 5.
+The Municipal Manger and Evaluation panel to meet to conduct formal performance rating and agree final scores.
+It may be necessary to have two meetings i,e give the Director scores and allow him time to consider them before final agreement.
+In the